 Her designs have been on display in the “New York Gets Married” and “Black Style Now” exhibits at the Museum of the City and at the Fashion Institute of Technology in honor of the Black Fashion Museum.
 She was also a featured designer highlighted in Macy’s “Catch the Designers” which provided a ‘behind the runway’ look at the diverse designers impacting fashion today.

-Her fashions appear in Fairchild Publication’s text book entitled Survey of Historic Costume, as well as many noted fashion magazines.
-She has been a guest on several talk shows including the Today Show, Good Day New York, the Dallas Morning News, and a nationally syndicated television commercial for American Express entitled “Portraits”.
+Her fashions appear in Fairchild Publication’s text book entitled Survey of Historic Costume and she has been a guest on several television shows including the Today Show, Good Day New York and a nationally syndicated television commercial for American Express entitled “Portraits”.
 She is the author of The AfroCentric Bride – A Style Guide,

 It was her desire to travel that brought her to several countries throughout the world.
 And It t was her love of Africa, its culture and arts that prompted her to write the national best seller The AfroCentric Bride – A Style Guide, Amber Books – ISBN# 0-9727519-1-2.
 She is also a featured designer in The Threads of Time, Fabric of History, which celebrates the struggles and achievements of African-American dressmakers and designers and their contributions to the world of fashion.

 Therez is a recipient of the Allstate Insurance Company’s “From Whence We Came, African-American Women of Triumph” Award and she designed the only Afrocentric costumes to be worn by Mickey and Minnie Mouse at Walt Disney World in Orlando, Florida, which have now become part of their themed costume collection.